 Everyone has worked from home at a certain point and one of the biggest disadvantages is the lack of physical activity.
 As working from home mostly doesn’t involve setting up a formal home office (it’s mostly about minimalism and doing everything from the couch), there’s hardly any activity beside lunch hours and cooking, (that is if one does cook).

 Dealing with the effects of a newly sedentary lifestyle was cited as a problem for 45 percent of Americans. -G&S Communications

 A healthy mind only collaborates when a healthy body wants it to and that’s why wellness initiatives are substantial in keeping your employees attentive even when they’re working from the couch.
 Microsoft is often considered to be a quintessential benchmark as it offers annual fitness club memberships to all its employees—remote and in-office.

-All things said and done; wellness initiatives are that one basic perk for remote employees that’d eliminate the possibility of a burnout while staying at home—a phenomena not uncommon with people working remotely, hence making it one of the most crucial work from home perks.
+All things said and done; wellness initiatives are one basic perk for remote employees that’d eliminate the possibility of burnout while staying at home—a phenomenon not uncommon with people working remotely, hence making it one of the most crucial work from home perks.

 3. Workstation Upgrades

 As the above point signifies, the split between work and personal life is rather blurry and it comes down to a very primitive point of difference—the place of work.
 As most remote employees love curling up in their favourite spot with their laptop, mobile phone, and a cuppa joe, they lose purpose in drawing the line between work and personal life—something that’s a huge cause for employees frying their mental circuits.